ozihler/teamsmells/chapters/The-Single-Point-of-Failure.md

-# The Knowledge Hogger
+# The Single Point of Failure
 ## Explanation
-The Knowledge Hogger is someone who accumulates all the domain or technical system knowledge, intentionally keeping other team members from contributing or learning.
+The Single Point of Failure is someone who accumulates all the domain or technical system knowledge, intentionally keeping other team members from contributing or learning.
 This creates a Single Point of Failure within the team.

 ## Why is it a problem?
 * It leads to bottlenecks in workflows